2017 New York Flute Fair

-New York Flute Club Competition Finals: 4:15 pm - 5:45 pm Presidential Ballroom.
-The preliminary round to be held 9:00-12:00 at the Manhattan School of Music at 122nd Street.
+New York Flute Club Competition Finals: 4:00-5:30pm The preliminary round to be held 9:00-12:00 at Manhattan School of Music.
 Application forms and information are available.
-For more information, contact competition chair Kaoru Hinata.
-Applications must be postmarked by Friday, February 26.
-Note: Full instructions will be sent with application acknowledgments.
+For further inquiries, contact competition chair Kaoru Hinata.
+Applications must be submitted by February 3.

-Exhibits: Flute vendors and makers, music publishers, and other members of the music industry will exhibit their products.
-This is the perfect opportunity to shop for a new flute or look for newly published music.
-All day, opening at 9:00 am
+Exhibits: All day, 9:30am-5:30pm Flute vendors and makers, music publishers, and other members of the music industry will exhibit their products.
+This is the perfect opportunity to shop for a new flute or look for music!

-NYFC Table & Tag Sale: Visit the NYFC table for CDs and publications by NYFC members and guest artists.
+NYFC Table and Tag Sale: All day, 9:30am-5:30pm Lobby Visit the NYFC table for CDs and publications by NYFC members and guest artists.
 NYFC members may sell up to 10 items (CDs or publications) at the exhibit table.
 We’ll also have a tag sale of used music and flute-related items; contact Nancy Toff or bring them the morning of the fair and pick up unsold items by 5:30 pm.
 The NYFC’s own merchandise, including CDs and NYFC flute polishing cloths, will also be for sale.
 See our flyer for more information.

-Ensemble Reading Session: Special guest conductor will be Judith Mendenhall of the Mannes School faculty.
-Bring your flute, piccolo, and alto flute and join in!
+Ensemble Reading Session: 10:30-11:30am Special guest conductor will be Alberto Almarza of the Carnegie Mellon faculty.
+Bring your flute, piccolo, alto or bass flute and join in!
 All are welcome.
-For more information, please contact ensembles director Mary-Ann Tu.
-10:00 am-11:00 am, Presidential Ballroom.
+For more information, please contact ensembles director Mark Vickers.

-Raffle: Win a free lesson with Bart Feller, Principal Flute of the New York City Opera, New Jersey Symphony, and Santa Fe Opera.
-The lesson will be scheduled at your mutual convenience.
-Raffle tickets are $5 each, or five for $20.
+Raffle: All day, Registration table Win a lesson with Lorna McGhee, principal flute of the Pittsburgh Symphony, faculty member at Carnegie Mellon University, and featured guest artist of the 2013 New York Flute Fair.
+The lesson will be on Skype or FaceTime (or in person in Pittsburgh) and scheduled at your mutual convenience.
+Raffle tickets are $5 each, or five for $20

 Directions: Click here.